Mark Fritz

 "East Germany spent a melancholy last day as a nation Tuesday before fading into history, leaving behind 45 years of Stalinist rule and one brief, dizzy fling as a free and sovereign state."

-SPEED TYPING (U.S. Army photo): During the 100-day ground invasion of Iraq in 1991, journalist Mark Fritz (yours truly) gave up the carefree life of a traveling "unilateral" (not beholden to military censors) to join the U.S. Army's First Cavalry Division on a march through nearly 200 miles of Iraq in 24 hours, the longest "forced march" in U.S. military history.
-At war's end, I had to break free to write the story about a kid who stepped on a U.S. Air Force cluster bomb and blew up.
+SPEED TYPING (U.S. Army photo): During the 100-day ground invasion of Iraq in 1991, journalist Mark Fritz (yours truly) gave up the carefree life of a roving "unilateral" (not beholden to military censors) to join the U.S. Army's First Cavalry Division on a march through nearly 200 miles of Iraq in 24 hours, the longest "forced march" in U.S. military history.
+At war's end, I had to break free to write a story about a kid who stepped on a U.S. Air Force cluster bomb and blew up.
 The Army wouldn't run it.
 After I left the pool system, Dave Crary, the AP editor running the war bureau at the time, said fuck it: write the story and we'll skip the censors.
 So Specialist David Weiczorek got the battlefield obit he deserved.
 The military threatened to toss the AP from the theater, but didn't.
-That would have been awkward.
+That would have been awkward

-WARZONE WHIZ: A U.S. army captain pissses in a U.S. cluster bomb casing during the 100-hour ground war in Iraq in 1991.
+WARZONE WHIZ: A U.S. army captain pisses in a U.S. cluster bomb casing during the 100-hour ground war in Iraq in 1991.
 Next day, two men from his unit would be killed by cluster bombs during a scramble for souvenirs.
 Photo by AP journalist Mark Fritz.

 A Hutu militiaman stands at the ready in a section of Rwanda where the Tutsis have been wiped out.
 Photo by Pulitzer Prize winner Mark Fritz.
 1994

-:HASHTAG AFGHANISTAN: A semi-stoned militia in South Kandahar Province on a Taliban hunt in the mountains between Afghanistan and Pakistan..
+HASHTAG AFGHANISTAN: A semi-stoned militia in South Kandahar Province on a Taliban hunt in the mountains between Afghanistan and Pakistan..
 They'd lose 20 men to an ambush the next day.
 2004.
 Photo by journalist Mark Fritz

 DEATH STRIP: I bicycled the roughly 100 miles of deathstrip between the Berlin Wall to see how long-separated blocks co-existed.
 I settled on Bernauer Strasse.
-The economic and social divisions were staggering,.
+The economic and social divisions were staggering.
 When the wall was opened, Bernauer became a microcosm of bitterness between the affluent people on the West side, and the poor devils who'd been caged on the East side.
 Photo by AP East Germany Correspondent Mark Fritz.

 THE MAMMOTH BOOK OF JOURNALISM: 101 Masterpieces (ISBN 0-7867-1169-8); THE MAMMOTH BOOK OF WAR CORRESPONDENTS (ISBN 0-7867-0866-2} and AMERICA'S BEST NEWSPAPER WRITING (ISBN 10: 0-31244367-6) are among the anthologies featuring Mark Fritz.